pallavkumarjha/blog/src/content/blog/west-coast-journey-begins.md

 ---
-title: "Initial Steps of My 2 Months Long Solo Bike Ride on West Coast of India"
+title: "#1 Initial Steps of My 2 Months Long Solo Bike Ride on West Coast of India"
 description: "The beginning of an epic two-month journey along India's west coast - from planning and preparation to convincing parents and taking the first steps towards adventure."
 pubDate: "Jan 15 2024"
 ---